andrewkehoe/ffmpeg-photosensitivity-gui/README.md

 # ffmpeg-photosensitivity-gui
 A friendly GUI to use the photosensitivity filter in FFmpeg.
+Currently only works on Windows.

 <img src="screenie.png" alt="screenshot of the ui">